kimuraz/vue-rest/README.md

 # vue-rest

-> Boiler plate for using vue for REST API consumption
+> Plugin for using vue + axios for REST API consumption

 ## Installation